 Kasha Varnishkes (Buckwheat Groats with Bowtie Pasta) is a hearty, warming dish.
 Here the nutty flavor of kasha is paired with caramelized onion, earthy mushrooms, comforting pasta, the richness of butter, and a pop of freshness from parsley.

 Winter!
 While most everyone I know is complaining about being cold, I’m sitting happily snuggled up in a sweater, wooly socks, sipping a hot drink to stay warm.

 Winter foods, like roast chicken of all kinds, beef stew, and cheesy stuff galore (like bisque, cobbler, and casserole) are my happy place.
-And being from Buffalo, I don’t mind snow…even driving in it!
+And being from Buffalo, I don’t mind snow…even when I have to drive in it!

-Despite my lack of proclivity for winter sports, I’m not one to turn down a good sledding run, and if you want to make a snowman, I’m your girl.
+Despite my lack of proclivity for winter sports, I’m not one to turn down a good sledding run.
+And if you want to make a snowman, I’m your girl.
 Heck, I’ll even show up with some darn good homemade hot chocolate and give you a hot meal afterwards.
 Maybe something like Kasha Varnishkes, which is almost filling enough to be an entire meal in itself!

 Something really interesting about this recipe is the use of egg, which coats the kasha before toasting.
 You might be tempted to leave this step out, but it’s crucial to ensuring that the kasha is chewy with separate grains, instead of mushy like porridge.
 Plus it bumps up the nutrition!